AdobeDocs/experience-manager-64.nl-NL/help/forms/using/preview-xdp-forms-html.md

 1. Select **File > Form Properties**.

-1. Klik op het tabblad **Voorvertoning **en typ in het vak Gegevensbestand het volledige pad naar het bestand met de testgegevens.
+1. Click the **Preview** tab and, in the Data File box, type the full path to your test data file.
 U kunt de Browse knoop ook gebruiken om aan het dossier te navigeren.

 1. Click **OK**.
 The next time you preview the form in the **Preview HTML** tab, the data values from the sample XML file will appear in the respective objects.